 Advertisement

-THE McKenna Cup might not count for much in the wider scheme of things, but Tyrone have still held up to their end of the bargain thus far by accounting for Down in testing conditions at Pomeroy today.
+THE McKenna Cup might not count for much in the wider scheme of things, but Tyrone have still held up to their end of the bargain thus far by accounting for Down in testing conditions at Pomeroy on Sunday.

-Successive group stage victories represent a promising start to the season, and now they’ll participate in the semi-finals of the competition this coming Wednesday, where they will take on Monaghan with the venue to be confirmed.
+Successive group stage victories represent a promising start to the season, and now they’ll participate in the semi-finals of the competition this coming Wednesday, where they will take on Monaghan.

 24 players in total saw game-time yesterday, not a million miles away from a rolling subs scenario, though that comes with the caveat that two starters – Ruairi Canavan and Niall Devlin – were taken off with injuries early doors.